cincibrainlab/signalflow-stacks/README.md

 * v1 is deprecated based on an outdated framework
 * tested on Windows and Linux AMD64 hosts; not yet built for ARM hosting
 * source code including docker build files are available on Github
+* Current size of image is unacceptable - using Dive to optimize image

 ## Quick Start